 - Height: 24 to 84 inches per window

-Casement windows are ancient windows used to provide full ventilation to a room.
-The hinges move on the vertical side of the window and they open like French doors.
+Casement windows provide full ventilation to a room.
+The hinges move on the window’s vertical side and open like French doors.
 They are both affordable and high-end.

 Egress Window Dimensions